 More than 74,000 applications were received by the Ontario Student Assistance Program (OSAP) by August 27.
 Almost 50,000 have been processed and the results sent out to the various colleges and universities.
 Another 15,000 applications will be processed and returned to the institutions in the next week.
 Dr. Parrott said the high volume of processed applications now being returned to the institutions may cause a backlog in some student awards offices.
-"I realize that delays can be very inconvenient, but I hope students will understand that student awards officers are under a lot of pressure during registration and that some delay is unavoidable," Dr. Parrott to full-time post-secondary students who are unable to meet the full cost of their education.
+"I realize that delays can be very inconvenient, but I hope students will understand that student awards officers are under a lot of pressure during registration and that some delay is unavoidable," Dr. Parrott said.